Key Takeaways

 Management Team

 Ingredion’s leadership is anchored by CEO James P. Zallie, who has been at the helm since 2018.
-With a background in global specialties and a tenure that includes leading the Americas region, Zallie brings a wealth of experience to the role.
-Under his guidance, the company has focused on innovation and strategic growth.
+With a background in global specialties and a tenure that includes leading the Americas region, Zallie brings substantial experience to the role.
+Under his guidance, the company has focused on innovation, specialty ingredient growth, and disciplined capital allocation that keeps the dividend on a steady upward path.

 Supporting Zallie is James D. Gray, the Executive Vice President and Chief Financial Officer.
-Gray is responsible for setting the financial direction of the company, ensuring fiscal discipline and strategic financial planning.
+Gray is responsible for setting the financial direction of the company, ensuring fiscal discipline and strategic financial planning that has kept the balance sheet healthy even through periods of elevated capital spending.

 The executive team also includes Valdirene Bastos Evans, Senior Vice President and President of Global Texture Solutions, who oversees the development and execution of strategies in texture solutions.
-Larry Fernandes serves as Senior Vice President, Chief Commercial and Sustainability Officer, focusing on commercial strategies and sustainability initiatives.
+Larry Fernandes serves as Senior Vice President, Chief Commercial and Sustainability Officer, focusing on commercial strategies and sustainability initiatives that increasingly differentiate Ingredion’s product offerings in competitive markets.

-Tanya Jaeger de Foras holds the position of Senior Vice President, Chief Legal Officer, Corporate Secretary, and Chief Compliance Officer, ensuring the company’s legal and compliance frameworks are robust.
-Michael Leonard, as Senior Vice President and Chief Innovation Officer, leads the company’s innovation efforts, particularly in protein fortification.
+Tanya Jaeger de Foras holds the position of Senior Vice President, Chief Legal Officer, Corporate Secretary, and Chief Compliance Officer, ensuring the company’s legal and compliance frameworks are robust across its global operating footprint.
+Michael Leonard, as Senior Vice President and Chief Innovation Officer, leads the company’s innovation efforts, particularly in protein fortification and specialty carbohydrate solutions.
+This leadership team collaborates to drive Ingredion’s strategic direction, with a consistent emphasis on operational excellence and sustainable, long-term growth.

 Valuation and Stock Performance